muthuishere/python-streams/README.md

 ```

-# Built for Performance
+# Contributors
 This is just a syntactic sugar, with no other third party software involved.
-Everything has been written with built-in modules, Because of very hard fights with <a href="https://github.com/yawpitch/">yawpitch</a>.
-I started taking performance seriously, Thanks for his extremely valuable suggestions.
+Everything has been written with built-in modules, Because of very hard fights
+with <a href="https://github.com/yawpitch/">yawpitch</a>.
+I started taking performance,space complexity seriously.
+Thanks for the extremely valuable suggestions.
+I would like to appreciate him for all his suggestions